What is a Problem-Solving Court?

-Problem-solving courts, such as drug courts, mental health courts, and veterans courts, are comprised of teams of specially trained judges, attorneys, probation officers, coordinators, and clinical specialists who provide wrap-around services and intensive monitoring of defendants who are involved with the criminal justice system as a result of substance use, mental health, or co-occurring disorders.
+Problem-solving courts, such as mental health courts, drug courts, and veterans courts are comprised of teams of specially trained judges, attorneys, probation officers, coordinators, and clinical specialists who provide wrap-around services and intensive monitoring of defendants who are in the criminal justice system as a result of substance abuse, mental health, or co-occurring disorders.
 By combining access to treatment with court oversight and accountability, problem-solving court participants can achieve and maintain recovery, become contributing members of their communities, and dramatically decrease their risks of recidivism.1

 Mental health courts play a significant role within this collection of responses to this population.
 Like drug courts and other problem-solving courts after which they are modeled, mental health courts move beyond the criminal court’s traditional focus on case processing to address the root causes of behaviors that bring people before the court.
 These courts work to improve outcomes for all parties–the individuals charged with crimes, their victims, and their communities.